pmchatterjee98/reminder-as-a-service/replit.md

-# Todo List with Reminders
+# RAAP — Reminder as a Service

 ## Overview

-This is a comprehensive task management application built with Streamlit that allows users to create, organize, and track todos with automated email and SMS reminders.
+**⚡ RAAP (Reminder as a Service)** is a comprehensive task management application built with Streamlit that allows users to create, organize, and track todos with automated email and SMS reminders.
 The application monitors upcoming tasks and sends notifications before due dates to help users stay on top of their responsibilities.

+**Tagline:** "Never miss what matters"

 **Key Features:**
 - **Task Management**: Create tasks with titles, descriptions, due dates/times, and contact information